ndrewh/pyda/README.md

 ### Multithreading

-Unlike GDB/ptrace, which suspends *all* threads when *any* thread reaches a breakpoint, Pyda hooks do not interrupt other threads.
+While in theory `ptrace` allows threads to be started and stopped independently, most interactive debuggers like GDB automatically suspend *all* threads when *any* thread reaches a breakpoint (for more infomation, see GDB's `scheduler-locking` option and and the ptrace ["group-stop" documentation](https://man7.org/linux/man-pages/man2/ptrace.2.html)).

+Like GDB breakpoints, Pyda hooks are global to all threads.
+But unlike GDB, hook execution does not interrupt other threads (except as described below).

 Programs running under Pyda get a single CPython interpreter, so all threads share the same state (globals).
 When a hook is called by a thread, the thread will first acquire the GIL.
+This effectively serves as a global lock over all hooks, but we may try to eliminate this in a future release.

-We maintain a thread-specific data structure using Dynamorio's TLS mechanism, which allows us to track thread creation/destruction and report thread-specific information (e.g. `p.tid`) in hooks.
+We maintain a thread-specific
+data structure using Dynamorio's TLS mechanism, which allows us to track thread creation/destruction and report thread-specific information (e.g. `p.tid`) in hooks.